Principality of Smolensk: Later history

-In 1386, Prince Sviatoslav IV of Smolensk was killed in the Battle of the Vikhra River against the Lithuanians when he supported Andrei of Polotsk and his rebellion against his younger half-brother Jogaila.
+In 1386, Prince Sviatoslav Ivanovich was killed at the Battle of the Vikhra River against the Lithuanians when he supported Andrei of Polotsk and his rebellion against his younger half-brother Jogaila.
 However, Skirgaila, the leader of the Lithuanian forces in battle, wedded to Sviatoslav's niece, and granting permission to Yury of Smolensk was in command, to succeed his father.
-In 1395, Grand Duke Vytautas of Lithuania took Smolensk and installed his governor there.
-Four years later, Vytautas was routed by the Tatars in the Battle of the Vorskla River.
-In 1401, Yury and Oleg Korotopol of Ryazan made use of his plight to retake Smolensk and Bryansk.
-Vytautas attempted to retake Smolensk in 1401 and 1403.
-In 1404, boyars of Smolensk opened the city gates to Vytautas and surrendered the city in 1404.

-The Principality of Moscow under Vasili III captured Smolensk in 1514, but lost it again 1611 during the Polish–Muscovite War of 1605–1618 as a result of the Siege of Smolensk (1609–1611).
-The area was incorporated into the Polish–Lithuanian Commonwealth as the resurrected Smolensk Voivodeship.
-In the 17th century, the Rus' under Russian control attempted to bring the city into their expanding state again, and despite defeat in the "Smolensk War" (1632–1634) the Tsardom of Russia captured the city in 1654 at a time when the revolt of the Dnieper Cossacks in the Khmelnytsky Uprising (1648–1657) partially distracted the Commonwealth.
+By the 1390s, the pro-Lithuanian party in the principality grew stronger, especially after Grand Duke Vytautas married a princess of Smolensk.

+Grand Prince Vasily I of Moscow married the daughter of Vytautas in 1391 and assumed the role of junior partner.
+When Vytautas captured Smolensk in 1395, Vasily offered no resistance and accepted the Lithuanian annexation the following year.
+In 1401, the people of Smolensk launched a revolt against Lithuanian rule with the support of Oleg Ivanovich of Ryazan and recalled their former prince, Yury; however, Vasily stayed neutral and Vytautas reasserted his control three years later, leading to the incorporation of the principality into the Lithuanian state as the "Smolensk land" (Smolenskaya zemlya).

+Ivan III of Russia conquered one-third of Lithuanian territory in 1500–1503, including much of the Smolensk region.
+His successor, Vasili III of Russia was able to capture Smolensk itself in 1514, and incorporate the last remaining ethnographically Russian territory outside the control of Moscow.
+However, Smolensk was lost again in 1611, during the Time of Troubles.
+Polish–Lithuanian rule lasted until 1654 and the city was formally ceded to Russia following the signing of the Treaty of Andrusovo in 1667.

+Geography

+At its peak in the 12th and 13th centuries, it included territories along the basin of the Dnieper in the southwest, with the westernmost possession being Kopys (from 1116).

 Economy

 The famous trade route from the Varangians to the Greeks passed through the principality and was an important source of income for its rulers.
-The trade with Riga and Visby developed in the second half of 12th and 13th centuries.
+Trade with Riga and Visby developed during the second half of the 12th and 13th centuries.
 Wax was the main export followed by honey and furs; the main imports from Europe were textiles and later, salt, delicacies and wine.